miklevin/Pipulate.com/software.md

 When I showed this for Non-GA4, I felt compelled to save out 3 CSVs because of the 3 levels of hierarchy.
 But with GA4, it's just a bunch of Property IDs under each Account ID.
-That's only 2-levels of hierarchy, and so I'll mix the 2 different API-styles and do it with a nested loop and one table.
+That's only 2-levels of hierarchy, and so I'll mix the 2 different API-styles and do it with a nested loop and one table and save it out as ga4_properties.csv.

 ```python
 import ohawf